Connecting JWST discovered N/O-enhanced galaxies to globular clusters: Evidence from chemical imprints: Comparisons of chemical abundance patterns

 Local SF galaxies from SDSS form a relatively tight sequence with roughly constant N/O of $\rm \log(N/O) \approx -1.5$ for low-metallicity systems with $\rm 12 + log(O/H) < 8.0$.
 At high metallicities, N/O of local galaxies scales nearly linearly with O/H. Similar scaling relations between N/O and O/H have also been found in spatially resolved regions of galaxies on scales of $\sim 1$ kpc \citep{Belfiore_no_2017,Schaefer_no_2020}.
 Meanwhile, it is clear from the top panel of Figure~\ref{fig:no_com} that stars in the MW exhibit a similar scaling relation, despite that the majority of the stars are more metal-rich compared to SDSS galaxies and thus trace mainly the secondary nitrogen source. {At lower metallicities, field halo stars with $\rm 12+\log(O/H) < 7.7$ show slightly elevated N/O ratios, with the largest deviations near $\rm 12+\log(O/H) \approx 7$.
 Several factors likely contribute to this trend in the Milky Way halo.
 First, below $\rm 12+\log(O/H) < 7.7$, stars from the so-called \textit{Aurora} population, which formed during the early, pre-disk phase of MW evolution, begin to appear \citep[][]{belokurov2022,Kane2025}.
 Up to $\sim50\%$ of Aurora's star formation may have occurred in massive clusters, potentially boosting its overall N/O ratios \citep[][]{Belokurov2023}.
 Second, a selection bias affects nitrogen measurements at low metallicity.
-As nitrogen features weaken with declining abundance and opacity, detecting them requires high S/N spectra.
-Our APOGEE sample prioritizes small abundance uncertainties, effectively biasing low-metallicity selection toward stars with stronger N features.
-Finally, APOGEE reports nitrogen abundances under 1D LTE assumptions.
+As nitrogen features weaken with declining abundance and opacity, detecting them requires high S/N spectra. \redtxt{To mitigate the S/N effect on the median trend (mainly at low O/H) of MW field stars, we did not apply any cut in the measurement uncertainties of relevant elements when plotting.} Finally, APOGEE reports nitrogen abundances under 1D LTE assumptions.
 These are likely overestimated at low metallicities due to uncorrected 3D non-LTE effects \citep[see e.g.,][]{Lind2024}.
 Note that despite these biases, it should still be possible to carry out a relative comparison of the abundances of the MW field and the GC stars.}

 It is worth noting that different populations of the MW disk stars have distinct abundance offsets.
 To illustrate this, we made a rough cut based on the azimuthal velocity (in galacto-centric cylindrical polar coordinates), $v_{\rm t}$, where we assumed stars with $v_{\rm t}\geq 150$ \kms come from the so-called ``thin'' disk and stars with $v_{\rm t}< 150$ \kms come from the so-called ``thick'' disk.
 While the thin/thick disk distinction is a clear oversimplification of the MW's complex chromo-chemo-dynamical structure, we use it here as a rough proxy to separate metal-rich stars formed at different epochs and in different Galactic environments.
 Stars in the thin disk (dashed green contours) exhibit higher N/O at fixed O/H than those in the thick disk (solid contours).
 This is consistent with the general view that the thin disk is significantly younger, having formed in the outer Galaxy from lower-density gas and with lower star formation efficiency.
 Since the gas-phase metallicity, as quantified by oxygen, is an $\alpha$ element, the higher N/O abundances in the thin disc also reflect a lower overall $\alpha$ abundance compared to the thick disk (hence, the ``$\alpha$-poor disc''; \citealp{Minchev2013, Haywood2013, Rix2013, Bensby2014,Hayden2015,Magrini2018}).